ytmytm/c128-link232/README.md

 2.7.4 Arduino ESP8266 libraries using the Generic ESP8266 Module.
 Versions newer than 2.7.4 may not work.
 ```

+"May not work" in this case means that ESP8266 will keep crashing.
+You can test this still in Arduino IDE in the serial monitor.

 *Attention*: Search for these defines and make these changes on the top of zimodem.ino before compiling:

 1. Comment out this line to make RS232 lines non-inverted by default: